Canada puts Proud Boys on terror list, cites active security threat

 “There has been a serious and concerning escalation of violence - not just rhetoric but activity and planning - and that is why we have responded as we have today,” he told a news conference.
 He did not give details.

+The group’s assets can now be frozen by banks and financial institutions, and it is a crime for Canadians to knowingly deal with assets of a listed entity.
+Anyone belonging to the group can be blocked from entering Canada.

-The group’s founder, Gavin McInnes, is Canadian but now lives in the United States.
+The group’s founder, Gavin McInnes, is Canadian who lives in the United States.

 U.S. authorities have charged several members of the Proud Boys in connection with the Jan 6. attack in Washington.